acabreira1/pluginparameters/README.md

 * Preset Manager.
 * Undo/Redo's from parameter changes made in the UI.
 * Custom float parameter mappings.
-* Parameters with other float and int types.
+* Parameters with all float and int types.

 The Preset manager is a class which provides utilities to load, save, rename, delete, reset XML preset files that store all parameter values of a ParamGroup recursively.
 It marks files that are loaded as read-only so that they cannot loaded twice or modified outside the plugin, supports preset "folder-files" (where the actual preset file is created inside a folder of the same name) and tracks unsaved changes with an "*" next to the preset file name.